-I am a producer and editor on this beautiful feature length documentary directed by Victoria Bouloubasis and Ned Phillips.
+I am a producer on this beautiful feature length documentary directed by Victoria Bouloubasis and Ned Phillips.

 Una Mala Hierba / A Bad Weed.
 Reyna is an organic farmer in Ventura County who is a strong defender of environmental justice and farm worker rights.
 Her agricultural metaphors are on point too.